CharlesReinhardt/ecacr/updates.md

 Merged a comment that dr. higham made to my project.
 Was really scary.
 Played around with scraping individual and game data, next step is turning it into a function.

+## April 6 before class

+Made individual scraping function.
+Planning on adding "all" team functionality and then formally testing thefunction.

+# TODO add "all" functionality to indiv lineups function
-# TODO make function for individual lineups
+# TODO formally test indiv lineups function
 # TODO merge attendance and game stats (and turn into function)